Substance Abuse Treatment in Johnson County, IA

 University Of Ia Hospitals And Clinics Chemical Dependency Services

-University Of Ia Hospitals And Clinics Chemical Dependency Services is an addiction treatment center in Johnson County, IA that is located in the 52242 zip code, at 200 Hawkins Drive.
+University Of Ia Hospitals And Clinics Chemical Dependency Services is a rehab facility in Johnson County, IA which is situated in the 52242 zip code, at 200 Hawkins Drive.

 Types of Care: